-The structure of the Situation Analysis report is as follows:

-CHAPTER TITLE PURPOSE 2 Policy This chapter provides an overview of the national, provincial, district and Framework local municipal planning initiatives that provide the framework in which the LED strategy will be developed.
-3 Socio-economic The socio-economic profile provides a demographic overview of the 3 Profile Profile population residing in the project area and considers indicators such as population growth, education ,income and access to basic services 4 Economic The economic profile considers various economic indicators such as R- Profile GDP size and growth, and provides a profile of the each of the productive economic sectors in the project area.
-Informational This shouter assesses the level of assesses infrastructure available in 5 Infrastructural This chapter assesses the level of economic infrastructure available in Profile Makana in terms of roads electricity network, water, sanitation and telecommunications so as to better understand the resources available.
+The structure of the Situation Analysis report is as follows: Table 99 abie 99 2112222 CHAPTER TITLE PURPOSE 2 Policy This chapter provides an overview of the national, provincial, district and Framework local municipal planning initiatives that provide the framework in which the LED strategy will be developed. , 3 Socio-economic The socio-economic profile provides a demographic overview of the Profile population residing in the project area and considers indicators such as population growth, education ,income and access to basic services 4 Economic The economic profile considers various economic indicators such as R- Profile GDP size and growth, and provides a profile of the each of the productive economic sectors in the project area.
+5 Infrastructural This chapter assesses the level of economic infrastructure available in Profile Makana in terms of roads electricity network, water, sanitation and telecommunications so as to better understand the resources available.
 6 Environmental The environmental profile provides a background to the biophysical and Profile environmental characteristics of the area, with reference to topography, climate, vegetation, hydrology and biodiversity.

-7 Institutional This chapter provides an overview of the institutional structure and Profile capacity of the Makana Local Municipality.
-8 Economic The potential analysis incorporates an opportunity and constraints Potential assessment, which assists in creating an understanding with regard to Analysis the sectoral competitive advantages of the local economy and is used to determine the development potential within the area.
+CHAPTER TITLE PURPOSE 7 Institutional Profile This chapter provides an overview of the institutional structure and capacity of the Makana Local Municipality.
+8 Economic Potential Analysis The potential analysis incorporates an opportunity and constraints assessment, which assists in creating an understanding with regard to the sectoral competitive advantages of the local economy and is used to determine the development potential within the area.
 Key factors that may be inhibiting growth are also identified as part of this process.